 Lui and Campbell’s coupe proposal seemed very likely to go the way of the Reatta.
 As designers often do, they had pushed their initial design as far as possible, expecting that they would have to make substantial compromises further down the road.
 Seihachi Takahashi, however, loved the design so much that he became determined to build it with as few compromises as possible.
 He flew Lui to Japan and put him up in a hotel to personally oversee the “productionizing” of his design.

-Inevitably, Lui was ultimately forced to make some changes to the original design, but not many; he actually offered to make more, but Takahashi wouldn’t let him.
-Instead, the engineers rearranged or redesigned many components to make them fit.
+Inevitably, Lui was ultimately forced to make some changes to the original design, but Takahashi would not let him despoil the essence of the original concept; instead, the engineers rearranged or redesigned many components to make them fit.
 The engine got a new air cleaner assembly to fit under the low hood.
 To address cooling problems, a duct was added under the nose to channel under-bumper airflow into the radiator, and an unusual hydraulically controlled cooling fan replaced the conventional electric unit.
 To deal with the headlight problem, the high beams were separated from the main beams and moved inboard, giving the coupe its distinctive ‘nostrils.’
-Okada said that the coupe was the biggest production challenge Toyota ever faced, but it was also the least-compromised car they had ever built.
+Okada said that it was extremely challenging to get everything to work, but the design had fewer compromises than any other production car Toyota had ever offered.

 THE SPORTING LEXUS SC

-As a rule, big coupes tend to look sportier than they drive, aimed as they are at well-heeled and often older customers, but Takahashi wanted the Lexus coupe to have a genuinely sporting feel.
-While it rode a shorter, narrower version of the LS400′s platform sharing as much of the sedan’s basic hardware as Takahashi could manage, the coupe’s suspension was significantly firmer, with bigger wheels and larger brakes.
-It had far better body control than the sedan and a noticeably stiffer ride.
-The Lexus version of the coupe came only with a conventional suspension, but Japanese-market Toyota Soarers were available with a choice of conventional springs and shocks, adjustable shocks, air suspension, or a complex active suspension system, none of which were offered on the Lexus.
-Toyota subsequently adapted the coupe’s platform for the 1993 Supra sports car.
+As a rule, big coupes tend to look sportier than they drive, aimed as they are at well-heeled and often older customers, but Takahashi wanted the new car to have a genuinely sporting feel.
+While the Z30 rode a shorter, narrower version of the LS400′s platform and shared as much of the sedan’s basic hardware as Takahashi could manage, the coupe’s suspension was significantly firmer and wheels and brakes were bigger.
+The coupe had far better body control than the sedan and a noticeably stiffer ride.
+The Lexus SC version of the coupe came only with a conventional suspension, but Japanese-market Toyota Soarers were available with a choice of conventional springs and shocks, adjustable shocks, air suspension, or a complex active suspension system with four-wheel steering, none of which were offered on the Lexus.
+Toyota subsequently adapted the Z30′s platform for the 1993 Supra sports car.

-Despite its potent engines and firm suspension, neither the Lexus nor the Toyota Soarer lacked luxury features.
+Even with the potent engines and firm suspension, neither the Lexus SC nor the Toyota Soarer lacked for luxury features.
 The Lexus coupe offered much the same equipment as the LS400 sedan, including its distinctive electroluminescent instruments.
-Soarers could be even more lavishly equipped, with digital instrumentation, satellite navigation, an in-dash television receiver, and a back-up camera, options that at that time were little known in the U.S.
+Soarers were even more lavishly equipped, with standard digital instrumentation and options like GPS navigation, an in-dash television receiver, and a backup camera, options that at that time were little known in the U.S.

-Press reaction to the Lexus SC was enormously positive.
-Most critics liked the sleek styling and were impressed with the SC’s performance.
-In October 1991, Car and Driver clocked an SC400 from 0-60 mph (0-97 km/h) in less than seven seconds and reached a redline-limited top speed of 145 mph (233 kph).
+Press reaction to the Lexus SC400 was enormously positive.
+Most critics liked the sleek styling and were impressed with the coupe’s performance.
+In October 1991, Car and Driver clocked an SC400 from 0-60 mph (0-97 km/h) in less than 7 seconds and reached a redline-limited top speed of 145 mph (233 kph).
 That was on a par with the Mercedes 560SEC and BMW’s outgoing M6/M635 CSi and more than a second quicker than an Lexus LS400 sedan.
-The SC300 was not much slower than its V8 sibling, particularly with the rare manual transmission.
-(Turbocharged Toyota Soarers, meanwhile, were quicker than either SC and became popular as pursuit cars for some Japanese police prefectures.)

-The SC’s handling was just as sporting.
+The SC’s handling was similarly sporting.
 The LS400 had sacrificed cornering ability for a smooth ride, but the coupe felt decidedly more Germanic.
 The SC was too big to be a nimble slalom-carver like a Volkswagen GTI, but it had impressive grip.
 Both Car and Driver and Road & Track felt that the SC’s brakes were somewhat over-matched by its weight, however, and wondered if the ride might be a little too stiff for its well-heeled customers.
 The air suspension and active suspension systems offered in Japan had no such failings, combining crisp handling with superb ride quality, but they were heavy, complex, and expensive, which is probably why they were not officially exported.

 BURSTING THE BALLOON

 The Lexus SC sold well at first, although it was not a runaway hit.
-First-year totals were 12,695 SC400s and almost 8,000 SC300s, which was not bad by coupe standards.
-Still, the SC fell well short of the new Cadillac Eldorado, which was comparably priced, but less polished and considerably less powerful.
-Worse, sales sank almost every year.
+First-year U.S. sales were 12,695 SC400s and almost 8,000 SC300s, which was not bad by coupe standards, but well short of the new Cadillac Eldorado, which was comparably priced but less polished and considerably less powerful.
+Worse, sales of the Lexus coupe sank almost every year.
 Combined production fell to a little over 16,000 in 1993 and just under 12,000 in 1994, dropping to around 5,000 units a year by 1996.
 A modest but unappealing facelift in 1997 didn’t help, nor did the addition of a more powerful V8 engine and five-speed automatic in 1998.
 In 2000, its final year, the SC sold only 631 units in the U.S.

 THE SECOND GENERATION

 The first-generation Lexus SC and Z30 Soarer expired in July 2000, replaced that fall by a new Z40 model.
-Unlike its predecessor, the new SC was the work of Toyota’s Brussels design center, rather than Calty.
-It was no longer a two-door coupe, but rather Lexus’s first retractable hardtop.
-Dubbed Lexus SC430, it was smoothly styled, but awkwardly proportioned, far less pretty than its bullet-like predecessor.
+Unlike its predecessor, the Z40 model was the work of Toyota’s Brussels design center rather than Calty and the new was no longer a two-door coupe, but rather Lexus’s first retractable hardtop.
+Dubbed Lexus SC430 in the U.S., it was smoothly styled but awkwardly proportioned and far less sleek than its bullet-like predecessor.